jsdw/jsdw.github.io/content/posts/javascript-dates/index.md

 **Important thing to know #4**: To convert a string into a `Date` (ie into a unix timestamp), the offset from UTC of the string needs to be known.
 This might be explicitly provided, or set implicitly based on some rules.
 If we know the offset from UTC, we know how to convert the parsed date to a unix timestamp.

-Let's have a look at how some strings are parsed into `Date`s to get a feel for the rules at play.
+Armed with these tidbits, let's address the first example and have a look at how some strings are parsed into `Date`s.
 In each example, I show the UTC+0 ISO date string that we end up with (which is equivalent to a unix timestamp but easier to read for us humans):

 - `new Date("2019/07/05").toISOString() == "2019-07-04T23:00:00.000Z"`: Assumed to be midnight 5th July BST (the offset for this date according to my timezone).
 Thus, we knock an hour off to get our UTC time.
 - `new Date("2019-07-05").toISOString() == "2019-07-05T00:00:00.000Z"`: Oddly, this is assumed to be midnight 5th July UTC, ignoring my local timezone.
 It is therefore 1 hour later than the above.